 In college, I worked as a server at a family-run Italian restaurant in Baltimore.
 From night to night the menu would change, showcasing different Italian dishes, but one dessert never changed: Poached Pear in Chianti Wine Sauce with Chantilly Cream.
 (Psst: Chantilly cream is just a fancy name for whipped cream.)
 The concept was simple, much like this poached pear recipe, but it was probably our most popular dessert.

-On a particularly busy evening, one of the prep cooks asked me to make a batch of whipped cream for the dish.
+On a particularly busy evening, one of the prep cooks asked me to make whipped cream for the dish.
 I stared at the bowl of cream and sugar before me and confessed that I had no idea what to do.
-The cook scoffed, snatched the bowl, and began to whisk feverishly, by hand.
+The cook scoffed, snatched the bowl and began to whisk feverishly, by hand.
 Within moments, the liquid ballooned into airy whipped cream.

 That was it?

 When I tried it at home, I learned it wasn’t quite as easy as he made it look.
-So for this article, I’ve enlisted help from our Test Kitchen cooks.
+So for this article, I’ve enlisted help from our Test Kitchen.

 Keep the cream and your equipment cold.